cdeck3r/SmartMeter/docs_site/content/post/10_raspi_software.md

 </style>

-The SmartMeter software runs on the Raspberry Pi.
+The SmartMeter camera software runs on the Raspberry Pi.
 It takes pictures and uploads them to Dropbox.
 The central script `smeter.sh` controls all functions.

 For installation instruction see [install_raspi.md](https://github.com/cdeck3r/SmartMeter/blob/master/install_raspi.md).